Skip to Main Content

 ATDAN Minimum of 55% in year 11 Dance or students with a good knowledge of dance, equivalent to units 1 & 2 as explored in year 11 Dance Arts Curriculum.

-Design: ATAR (Technical Graphics Context) A1DEST/A2DEST A basic knowledge of CAD or Adobe programs is important.
+Design: ATAR (Technical Graphics Context) A1DEST/A2DEST A basic knowledge of CAD or Adobe programs is important, but not essential.

-ATDEST Entry level is for students who have studied Year 11 A1/A2 Design, however students may be considered if they have studied a Year 10 Design course with the recommendation of the Head of Learning Area.
-A basic knowledge of CAD or Adobe programs would be beneficial.
+ATDEST Entry level is for students who have studied Year 11 ATAR Design; however, students may be considered if they have had a meeting with the Head of Learning Area regarding their interest in studying Design ATAR in Year 12.
+A basic knowledge of CAD or Adobe programs would be beneficial, but not essential.

 Drama: ATAR A1DRA/A2DRA Minimum of 60% in Year 10 English Course 2 or, a ‘C’ grade or better in English Course 1.
 Previous Drama experience is recommended but not required.
 Students must also commit to out of school rehearsals for this course.